L4DK/L4-R4G/README.md

 ## Step 2: Create the Chatbot

-In this step, we're going to use the Vercel SDK to establish the backend and frontend of our chatbot within the Next.js application.
+In this step, we're going to use the Vercel SDK to establish the backend and front end of our chatbot within the Next.js application.
 By the end of this step, our basic chatbot will be up and running, ready for us to add context-aware capabilities in the following stages.
 Let's get started.

 ### Chatbot frontend component